Stronger women, Stronger Nations Programme

 She also learns practical knowledge about her health, including reproductive health, stress management and the importance of good hygiene and nutrition so she can protect herself and her family from preventable disease.
 We make sure she is connected to local healthcare providers.

 In order to help women to break through the stereotypes that limit their opportunities, we work with men to challenge discrimination and help them become allies in the fight for gender equality.
-Since 2002, we have worked with almost 30,000 men through our Men's Engagement Programme.
+Since 2002, we have worked with over 50,894 men.

 In 2018, we launched a new conflict response fund — a separate funding pool to more rapidly help women who are caught in the current horrors of our time.
 To reach women in their most critical moments, we work with partners who can respond to conflict and make an immediate impact.